arangodb/docs/3.8/graphs-custom-pregel.md

 They are described in more detail below.

+The documentation refers to an array of length two as _pair_.
+The first entry is called `first` and the second entry `second`.

 ### Truthiness of values

 A value is considered _false_ if it is boolean `false` or absent (`none`).